Project aim:To consider the benefits and risks of potential replenishment of Forrestdale and Thompsons Lakes with stormwater from surrounding areas.

-Project outline:This project will examine the viability of upstream catchment modification to increase stormwater flows into Forrestdale and Thompsons Lakes.
-Research into adaptation strategies for these important lakes is underway as a part of the CRC for Water Sensitive Cities research program and supplementation of the lakes with stormwater sourced from development in surrounding areas is under consideration.
-This project will contribute to ongoing research in this area by considering the potential for supplementation from currently rural upstream catchments of Forrestdale Lake.
+Project outline:This project has examined the viability of upstream catchment modification to increase stormwater flows into Forrestdale Lake.
+Research into adaptation strategies for important lakes is underway as a part of the CRC for Water Sensitive Cities research program and supplementation of the lakes with stormwater sourced from development in surrounding areas is under consideration.
+This project contributes to ongoing research in this area by considering the potential for supplementation from currently rural upstream catchments of Forrestdale Lake.
 Drainage from rural land in the upstream catchments of Forrestdale Lake has historically contributed to the Lake but through changes to land management practices and reduced maintenance of the drains, as well as climate effects, regular contributing flows from these catchments have declined.
-Whilst it is recognised that urbanisation of surrounding land can ultimately deliver more significant inflows, the associated benefits and risks of impacts from these discharges will need to be properly understood in order to appropriately manage more widespread adoption.
-The proposed small rural catchment pilot project has the benefit of a relatively simple process to roll-back any negative impacts.
-The project will include the following specific phases:
+Whilst it is recognised that urbanisation of surrounding land can ultimately deliver more significant inflows, the associated benefits and risks of impacts from these discharges need to be properly understood in order to appropriately manage more widespread adoption.
+The project included the following specific phases:

 - Review and characterisation of upstream contributing catchments including land use review, hydraulic and hydrological modelling, monitoring and establishment of baseline water quality.

-- Physical works to convert selected existing drains to living streams including clearing of sediment and weeds, modifications to cross section and longitudinal sections to increase flow rates, revegetation and integration of instream water quality treatment systems where necessary.
+- Review of the impact of potential physical works to convert selected existing drains to living streams including clearing of sediment and weeds, modifications to cross section and longitudinal sections to increase flow rates, revegetation and integration of instream water quality treatment systems where necessary.

 Project benefits & beneficiaries